-The old favorite, Binoculars should be in a carry bag on the front of your BOB straps not hanging loose.
+The old favourite, Binoculars should be in a carry bag on the front of your BOB straps not hanging loose.

 When choosing a bag for your children, yes they need one.
 Consider their age and build.
 Do not expect them to carry much more than a few mouthfuls of water, socks and underwear and a snack bar or two.
 Keep the bag almost empty as it will sap their strength if it is too heavy.

-Keep the colors neutral, gray, khaki, green etc depending on where you are traveling.
+Keep the colours neutral, grey, khaki, green etc depending on where you are travelling.
 Quality is important so try to buy the best you can, especially for those carrying the important and heavy items.